 Western Civilization was built by the Catholic Church.
 The glories, grandeur, intellectual development, sciences, philosophies, art, and architecture of the West were grounded in a Catholic worldview.
 Western civilization is a Catholic civilization.
 To agree to “keep one’s religion to one’s self” and to “keep religion out of the public debate” is to surrender the entire of Western Civilization to the non-divine dogma of secularism.
 In other words, it is the end of civilization as we know it.

-The Counterrevolutionary and Royal Army of America (CRAA) is a call for an organized political, social, and cultural resistance to the unlawful and blasphemous occupation of our land and of Western Civilization in general by the impious and vulgar secular atheists.
+Royal Hearts is a call for an organized political, social, and cultural resistance to the unlawful and blasphemous occupation of our land and of Western Civilization in general by the impious and vulgar secular atheists.
 It is a call for a counterrevolution to upend and overturn the primordial Revolution against man and the Kingdom of God that is no more than spiritual anarchy and a new Dark Age.
-The CRAA is inspired by the Armée Catholique et Royale of the Bocage Vendée region of France during the French Revolution who fought valiantly against the atheistic Revolution and for their faith, their Church, and their Monarchy.
+Royal Hearts is inspired by the Armée Catholique et Royale of the Bocage Vendée region of France during the French Revolution who fought valiantly against the atheistic Revolution and for their faith, their Church, and their Monarchy.